zikriyeurkmezcengiz/ReactND-Project-Would-You-Rather-App/README.md

 # React - Redux Would You Rather App

 This Project is created as an second assessment project for Udacity's React Nanodegree Program.
+With this application, a pool can be voted, a new poll can be created and leaderboard can be observed.
+And application is protected with an login mechanism.
-Material UI library is used for better user experience.
+In this project material UI library is used for better user experience.

 ## Available Scripts